rockdaboot/wget2/docs/wget2.md

 ### `-x`, `--force-directories`

-  The opposite of `-nd`---create a hierarchy of directories, even if one would not have been created otherwise.
+  The opposite of `-nd`: create a hierarchy of directories, even if one would not have been created otherwise.
 E.g.
   `wget2 -x https://example.com/robots.txt` will save the downloaded file to `example.com/robots.txt`.

 ### `-nH`, `--no-host-directories`